Mobile network testing blog

 Mobile network testing

 The 5G technology has been standardized in the 3GPP Release 15, forming the basis of today’s commercial 5G networks.
 With the 3GPP Release 16, which is heavily influenced by the 5G Automotive Association (5GAA) and the 5G Alliance for Connected Industries and Automation (5G-ACIA), we are expecting significant improvements in latency reduction, network synchronization, and the integration of 5G into industrial Ethernet networks.
-These developments will make 5G a suitable technology for fulfilling the requirements of smart factories (Industry 4.0).
-At the start of this journey, private network operators will also rely on LTE technology (4G).
+These developments will make 5G a suitable technology for private networks fulfilling the requirements of smart factories (Industry 4.0).

 Smart factories: Mobile network characteristics and main KPIs (part 1)